RAF Sopley

 RAF Sopley was a World War II station, codenamed Starlight, near the village of Sopley in Hampshire.
-The Radar Station was opened in December 1940.
+The radar station was opened in December 1940.
 In 1959 it became an air traffic control radar station, and finally closed on 27 September 1974.
-Nearby Sopley Camp was built in the early 1950s as a domestic site for the radar station and is probably best known as the initial home of the Vietnamese Boat People, in 1979.
+Nearby Sopley Camp was built in the early 1950s as a domestic site for the radar station and is probably best known as the initial home of the Vietnamese boat people, in 1979.

 The camp was sold in 1993 to a local partnership under the name Merryfield Park.
-Most of the old barracks site had been redeveloped as housing, but the 2-storey building at the Sopley end has been converted into a museum/education centre by Friends Of New Forest Airfields (FONFA).
+Most of the old barracks site had been redeveloped as housing, but the two-storey building at the Sopley end has been converted into a museum and education centre by Friends of New Forest Airfields (FONFA).
 The museum opened in May 2016.